 - Most significant landmark – The Lincoln Family Home

-- Best free activity – Ben & Jerry’s Ice Cream Factory Tour
+- Free activity – Ben & Jerry’s Ice Cream Factory Tour

-- Best activity for kids – Vermont Teddy Bear Factory
+- Activity for kids – Vermont Teddy Bear Factory

-- Best activity for adults – Green Mountain Railroad Dinner Train
+- Activity for adults – Green Mountain Railroad Dinner Train

-- Best food – Hen of the Wood
+- Best restaurant – Hen of the Wood

-- Best all-around accommodation – The Killington Ski Resort
+- Place to stay – The Killington Ski Resort

 1. The Green Mountain Railroad – Vermont Rail System